mjrousos/WindowsContainerLoggingDemo/Readme.md

 Finally, to view logs from Kubernetes, the LogMonitor-enabled container can be deployed to the cluster.

+1. Setup a Windows node pool as per https://learn.microsoft.com/en-us/azure/aks/learn/quick-windows-container-deploy-cli#add-a-windows-server-2022-node-pool.
 1. `kubectl apply -f logmonitor-demo.yaml`

+Note that I had to update the Dockerfiles to not use 'shell form' when deploying to AKS due to [containerd/containerd#5067](https://github.com/containerd/containerd/issues/5067).